 What is Dreamwork?

 I became a dreamworker in part because it became evident that I have a natural ability for grasping dream symbolism and tuning into people's psyches.
 This ability has been enhanced by my countless hours of working dreams and by my studies in depth psychology—having some knowledge about the human psyche, its structures and dynamics, comes in handy.
 As you share your dream, I tune into the dream and your psyche, and when appropriate, apply specific theories, all of which helps to guide us in the process.
 Ultimately, however, whether or not an interpretation is accurate is determined by you, the dreamer.
-Usually, it will be evident to both of us when an interpretation is right because we will feel a tangible shift in the room, the presence of a slight transformation, similar to the experience of a revelation.
+Usually, it will be evident to both of us when an interpretation is right because we will feel a tangible shift in the room, the presence of a slight transformation.
 Revealing the meaning of a single dream can greatly and positively change how you interact with your life and the people around you, empowering you to make better decisions, and sending you on a better trajectory that is in greater alignment with your more complete, authentic self.

 If you are interested in experiencing a dreamwork session, please learn more about my consultations here.